 Add oil.
 After you have used a brine injection, if you want you can go back and inject a small amount of oil.
 You can't mix the oil with the brine since it floats to the top.
 If you don't have canola you can use another neutral flavored oil like corn oil.
 Olive oil can be strong flavored.
 You can try butter, but it tends to coagulate and gather in blobs.
 The blobs disperse somewhat during cooking, however.

 1) Mix all the ingredients in a bottle and shake vigorously before injecting.
 Pour into a narrow container so you can suck fluid in through the needle.
 In a wide bowl it is hard to get the holes below the water line and you then need to unscrew the top, pour it into the syrings, spill it everywhere, screw on the top, inject, and repeat.
 I bought a V-shaped flower vase for the job.

-2) Insert the needle parallel to the grain and go all the way to the center.
+2) Insert the needle and go all the way to the center.
 Press the plunger slowly and ease the needle out.
 Insert the needle about every 1.5" apart and leave behind about 1 ounce per pound.
 A little liquid will follow the needle out of the hole, but if it comes spurting out, use less pressure.
 We want to avoid pockets of liquid.

 3) You can cook right away, but if you let the meat rest for an hour or more, even overnight, the injection will disperse more evenly through the meat.
 Then dry the surface with a paper towel and apply your rub and cook.